jbosstm/quickstart/XTS/ssl/README.md

-# How to configure Wildfly and XTS to use SSL
+# How to configure WildFly and XTS to use SSL

 This example walks you through the steps required to setup two servers (client and server) that communicate via Web services over a secure connection.
 The example show how this can be done for WS-Atomic Transaction, but the same applies for WS Business Activity.